rm511130/Physna_Training/README.md

 This guide describes the features available to an End User of the Physna Enterprise Platform, a cloud-based 3D Geometric Search and Analysis solution enhanced by AI/ML.
 The intended audience includes anyone with access to a Physna Enterprise GUI environment who would like to:

 - upload models (CAD or SCAN files of parts or assemblies)
-- organize models in folders and projects
+- organize models in folders
 - add or upload metadata associated to models
 - search for models within other models
 - find matching models within a certain threshold of similarity
-- find duplicate models
+- find duplicate model
+- compare models visually to detect differences and similarities

 Throughout this guide you will find numbered _**Workshop Tasks**_ that have been crafted to demonstrate Physna's capabilities.